fgaim/artext/README.md

 ### Use from command-line

-Generate sentence or document level noisy samples for a text file as follows:
+Generate sentence or document level noise samples for a text file as follows:
 ```
 python -m artext -src source.txt -out output.txt -l sent -er 0.5 -n 10
 ```